 1. Introduction

 This specification assumes familiarity with the National Information Exchange Model (NIEM), its basic concepts, architecture, processes, design rules, and general conformance rules.
-For novices to NIEM, the recommended reading list includes:

-[NIEM Introduction]
+NIEM training and reference materials are located at http://niem.github.io.
+At a minimum, users of this specification should be familiar with:

-[NIEM Conformance 3.0]
+[NIEM Conformance 4.0]